UbuntuBudgie/budgie-welcome/README.md

 ![Screenshot of Budgie Remix Welcome App](https://raw.githubusercontent.com/budgie-remix/budgie-welcome/master/screenshot-normal-session.png)

 ###LICENSES
-  the project contains files with a variety of licenses.
+  The project contains files with a variety of licenses.
-  See the debian/copyright file on the debian branch
+  For the complete list of licenses, see [debian/copyright](https://github.com/budgie-remix/budgie-welcome/blob/debian/debian/copyright) file on the `debian branch`.